nonestbonum/Cooking_blog/README.md

 1. User registration.

-2. User login with login and password.
+2. User login with login and password

 3. The presence of the user part of the project: